spreadwyvern/spreadwyvern.github.io/projects/sepsis/fluid therapy.md

     - Assist doctors in better understanding of patients’ condition
     - Provide more accurate treatment plan.
 - Advantages of XGBoost
-  - Better cope with sparsity of data.
+  - Copes better with sparsity of data.
   - Surpasses traditional tree-based models by introducing regularization to avoid overfitting
   - Utilizing gradient boosting to ensemble multiple tree models for better performance and also mitigates biases